gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 opensearchpy.exceptions.ConnectionTimeout: ConnectionTimeout caused by - ReadTimeoutError(HTTPConnectionPool(host='localhost', port=9200): Read timed out. (read timeout=10))
 ```

 After ~2 min. of run time.
-Good news is it's way faster now - we are doing ~750 articles per second.
+Good news is it's way faster now - we are doing ~750 articles per second, which is about 10x our XML rate.
 Seems like CPU is limiting - using ~90% and ~100 GB system memory.
 Docker network sees RX/TX of 12/22 MiB/sec.

 ### Performance - XML

-Same considerations, but the parser is slower so the optimal worker counts etc. are different - more parser threads and less upserter threads.
-Overall, XML parsing/indexing is less performant than CirrusSearch but that is probably because we are doing much more parsing/cleaning of the wikicode source, rather than just jamming the whole thing into OpenSearch like we do for CirrusSearch.
+Same considerations as above, but the parser is slower and indexing is faster so the optimal worker counts etc. are different - more parser threads and less upserter threads.
+Overall, XML parsing/indexing is less performant than CirrusSearch.
+We are doing much more parsing/cleaning of the wikicode source from the XML dumps, rather than just jamming the whole thing into OpenSearch like we do for CirrusSearch.
+If we should be doing the same cleaning with CirrusSearch remains to be decided.
 Here are some numbers:

 1. Number of parser processes (current: 12)
 2. Number of upserter processes (current: 7)